Heidelberg-NLP/NLG-CHECKLIST/README.md

 pip install -r requirements_add.txt
 ```

-Furthermore, you will need to clone the [`MFScore`](https://github.com/Heidelberg-NLP/MFscore) repository and download [`Meteor Version 1.5`](https://www.cs.cmu.edu/~alavie/METEOR/).
-Please follow the instructions and install their requirements as well.
-Both repositories have to be located in the parent directory of the testsuite.

 Furthermore, you will need to download the 300 dimensional GloVe word embeddings in order to be able to test with S2match and MF score.
 They have to be located in a directory `vectors` in the parent directory as well.

 ## Running the Testsuite